 Following the realignment last spring, there are now 31 vessel services calling Oakland, according to the port.
 The big change in the wake of realignment was an increase in direct Oakland service to-and-from Southeast Asia, with vessel calls from that region up 50 percent since January.

 “Oakland has managed realignment and consolidation without any disruption.
 Cargo volume is up and containers are moving through terminals without disruption.
 With three international marine terminals, there was little room for cargo dislocation during alliance reshuffling,” Zampa added.

 When asked about the potential effect of the fact that the ports on the East Coast have started welcoming their biggest containerships yet now that the Bayonne Bridge has been raised, Zampa replied that it was too soon to say what the impact of East Coast port improvements will be on the West Coast.

 “Oakland expects to maintain/grow market share because it serves a discreet market – Northern California and Western Nevada – that can only be served efficiently and cost-effectively through the Port of Oakland.
 This is a vibrant, growing market.
 The port has improved operating performance and is expanding its high-value logistics capabilities to attract more business,” he went on to say.

-World Maritime News Staff; Image Courtesy: Port of Oakland
+Interview conducted by Jasmina Ovcina Mandra, Editor, World Maritime News; Image Courtesy: Port of Oakland